R380 (South Africa)

 The R380 is a Regional Route in South Africa that connects Kathu with the Botswana border at McCarthy's Rest via Hotazel.

+Route

 From the border, it heads generally south-south-east to Hotazel.
-Here it crosses the R31 at a staggered junction.
-It then heads south, by-passing Dibeng to the east, before veering south-east to reach its southern terminus at the N14 at Kathu.
+Here it crosses the R31 at a staggered junction (co-signed for 16 kilometres).
+It then heads south, by-passing Dibeng to the east, before veering south-east to reach its southern terminus at a junction with the N14 at Kathu.